tursodatabase/libsql/README.md

 ---

+> [!NOTE]
+> This repository contains libSQL, a fork of SQLite developed by Turso.
+For the full SQLite rewriten in Rust (also by Turso), please visit [tursodatabase/turso](https://github.com/tursodatabase/turso).

 ## Documentation

 We aim to evolve it to suit many more use cases than SQLite was originally designed for, and plan to use third-party OSS code wherever it makes sense.